jonathan-hamilton/meeting-summarizer/docs/sprint_2_stories.md

 ## Technical Rationale

-Sprint 2 transforms the application from a basic transcription tool into an intelligent meeting assistant.
-By adding speaker role mapping and AI summarization, we create immediate value for business users while establishing the architecture for advanced personalization features in future sprints.
+Sprint 2 transforms the application from a basic transcription tool into an intelligent meeting assistant with comprehensive speaker management capabilities.
+By adding speaker role mapping, enhanced speaker management, manual override functionality, and AI summarization, we create immediate value for business users while establishing the architecture for advanced personalization features in future sprints.

-The dependency chain (S2.1 → S2.2 → S2.3) ensures each story builds logically on the previous one, with clear integration points and testable deliverables at each stage.
+The expanded dependency chain (S2.1 → S2.2 → S2.5 → S2.6 → S2.7 → S2.8 → S2.3 → S2.4) ensures each story builds logically on the previous one, with clear integration points and testable deliverables at each stage.
+The speaker override functionality (S2.7-S2.8) addresses real-world scenarios where automatic detection fails, providing users with complete control over speaker identification while maintaining audit trails for data integrity.

+**Key Technical Achievements:**

+- Complete speaker lifecycle management (detect → map → override → audit)
+- Robust error correction workflows with revert capabilities
+- Comprehensive audit trails for enterprise compliance requirements
+- Foundation for advanced AI features with reliable speaker data